11 Ways to Use Banana Peels: Stop Wasting Them!

 Banana peels can be used to shine dull or mistreated shoes.
-In this case, it has an effect similar to furniture.
+In this case, it has an effect similar to shining furniture.
 Just apply the peel and rub it off with a cloth.

 11. Cardiovascular health

 The phosphorus and potassium contained in banana peels are a great solution to high blood pressure and cholesterol levels.
 These essential minerals protect blood vessel health, improve circulation and prevent bad cholesterol from oxidizing in the veins.

 Of course, they don’t replace any prescribed medications to control these disorders, but regular consumption can be a great supplement for keeping levels where they should be.

 In order to get best results, we recommend using fresh banana peels.
 Once they are refrigerated they lose an important part of their properties.
 If you want to save them for a day or two, it’s best to place them in a cool area, away from heat sources or sunlight.